 - If Putin and Edward Snowden can be on the list of Nobel Peace Prize Nominees in 2014, what is the value of this award?

 - With the revelation that UK intelligence intercepted millions of Yahoo webcam images, should we be careful what we send over the Internet?
 How can we protect our privacy?

-- Can using an iPad app which gives people tip suggestions cause people to tip more?
+- Does using an iPad app that gives people tip suggestions cause people to tip more?

 - Is Google Fiber a good idea?
 Will having Google Fiber change a city?
 How important is fast access to the web for a community?

 - What is the definition of privacy in the digital age?

 - How will driverless cars change our lives?

 - Which is the best city builder video game?